rtgfd157/PackageAnalyzer/README.md

 The project will search for package in npmjs and will insert  to DB, and could be searach by 1)ElasticSearch 2)DB-postgres 3)api- https://registry.npmjs.org/{package_name}/latest  .
 Each package will show also his dependency.

+### Remote Npmjs API/Scraping:
+**Best approach is to Clone whole NPM metadata DB server with IT tools** we have api call limit. so, i wont add threading when scraping, or if i will add it will be a few (and none recursivly).

 Stack: Docker - Postgres -  Celery - Django  - React - Flower - ElasticSearch

 need to have: